By Jennifer Green, Public Health Practitioner

 1. You need to fuel your body

-To function at its best and minimise your risk of getting ill, our bodies need the nutrients and vitamins that come from a balanced diet.
+To function at its best and minimise your risk of getting ill, your body needs the nutrients and vitamins that come from a balanced diet.
 Unless you have a medically diagnosed allergy or intolerance your body needs carbohydrates, proteins and fats.
 We would never recommend that you cut out any food group.

 2. Restriction leads to overeating